GovTechSG/adex-ug/User Guide/Projects.md

  ![Image not Available](/assets/vidsetupmqttcon.gif)

-**Step 1:** Download the SSL certificates in a .zip file and save, you can unzip and can see 3 .PEM files separately.
+**Step 1:** Download the SSL certificates in a .zip file and save, you can unzip and can see 3 .pem files separately.

 **Step 2:** Now, open MQTT Client.